MicrosoftDocs/azure-docs/articles/cosmos-db/tutorial-develop-mongodb-nodejs-part2.md

     code .
     ```

-## Create a server folder
+## Build out the app using the Express framework

-1. In Visual Studio Code, in the Explorer pane, right click the src folder, click New Folder, and name the new folder server.
+1. In Visual Studio Code, in the Explorer pane, right-click the src folder, click New Folder, and name the new folder server.
-2. In the Explorer pane, right click the server folder, click New File, and name the new file index.js.
+2. In the Explorer pane, right-click the server folder, click New File, and name the new file index.js.
 3. At the command prompt, install the new folder and file.

     ```bash